kubernetes/website/docs/tasks/administer-cluster/calico-network-policy.md

 {% endcapture %}

 {% capture whatsnext %}
-Once your cluster is running, you can follow the [NetworkPolicy getting started guide](/docs/getting-started-guides/network-policy/walkthrough) to try out Kubernetes NetworkPolicy.
+Once your cluster is running, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out Kubernetes NetworkPolicy.
 {% endcapture %}

 {% include templates/task.md %}